Eating low carb or keto when breastfeeding

 Most people can eat as few carbs as they want because they’ll quickly go into nutritional ketosis, a normal and healthy metabolic state in which the body uses fat and ketones as its main energy source.

-To our knowledge, there have been fewer than 10 published cases of ketoacidosis specifically connected to breastfeeding on a low carb diet.4 So the risk is likely quite low, and apparently each case ended happily.
+To our knowledge, there have been fewer than 10 published cases of ketoacidosis specifically connected to breastfeeding on a low carb diet.

 But it’s also possible that they could have ended in tragedy: